 Let your bridesmaids know not to rush their walk, it’s better to go to slow than too fast.

-The groom will sometimes stand forward to acknowledge bridesmaids with a simple nod or a kiss on the cheek.
+The groom/bride waiting at the end will sometimes stand forward to acknowledge bridesmaids with a simple nod or a kiss on the cheek.

 Let your bridesmaids know, when standing at the alter stand up straight, hold your flowers low and let them know they are allowed to smile and they are allowed to cry.

 Bridal shoes can be very uncomfortable, if you have time to practice walking in them before the big day it may be worth your time.